Pope, on trip to mainly Muslim Albania, condemns Islamist militants

 In Tirana, Francis lauded the mutual respect and trust between Muslims, Catholics and Orthodox Christians in Albania as a "precious gift" and a powerful symbol in today's world.

-"This is especially the case in these times where an authentic religious spirit is being perverted by extremist groups and where religious differences are being distorted and instrumentalized," said Francis.
+"This is especially the case in these times where an authentic religious spirit is being perverted by extremist groups and where religious differences are being distorted and instrumentalised," said Francis.

-The pope said a Mass before some 250,000 people in a square in central Tirana named after the late Mother Teresa of Calcutta, an ethnic Albanian who is a national heroine.

-Both the Vatican and Albanian officials dismissed media reports of concern for the pope's safety.
-Security appeared normal for a papal trip overseas and in some places lighter than in some previous trips.

 Some 60 percent of all Albanians are Muslim, while Roman Catholics account for just 10 percent of the population.